-ecoBirdy participated in Action for Education 2018.
-A cross-cultural programme organized in Yilan County, Taiwan.
+ecoBirdy participated in Action for Education 2018, a cross-cultural programme organised in Yilan County, Taiwan.
 The topic was based on “Sustainable Development Goals” encouraged by the United Nations. ecoBirdy was invited to participate in this programme to transmit its design values, interact with the local kids (10-12 years old), educators, initiate an exchange of culture and discover the beauty of people, nature, and communities in Yilan.
 The workshop was held at Beicheng elementary school and Wanfu Elementary School. ecoBirdy's goal was to create a workshop to stimulate creativity and raise awareness about recycling.
 The time frame was challenging: just a day and a half per school and the objective was that every kid would finish a self-made beautiful product.

 There was no competition for the best lamp, the idea was just to let them experience.

-The workshop consisted of six phases where kids disassembled, transformed and constructed.
-All done in a playful way.
+The workshop consisted of six phases where kids disassembled, transformed and constructed, all done in a playful way.
 Assisting each other was an important part in reaching the end result: a unique and beautiful lamp for each student. ecoBirdy prepared a manual to make every step in the process clear to the students.
 This methodology helped with the implementation and successful completion for every student in a short time.

 In the second part of the workshop students were asked to install the electrical wiring and tension was built to see the final result.
 Each student received their moment of glory when the lamp was tested and they received applause from their fellow students.

 The workshop ended with an exhibition of all the lamps which together illuminated a public passageway for months.